bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

 - TESTME correct thread.emptied, threadCount in success case
 - TESTME channel state correctly reinitialized if threadCount == 0

+#### nukeThreads

+Test requires
+- TESTME Fails if user is hub
+- TESTME Fails if user is channel manager
+- TESTME Fails if channel is not in ThreadDispute
+- TESTME Fails if channel closing time + 10 challenge periods has not yet passed
+- TESTME Fails if token withdrawal transfer fails

+Test states
+- TESTME correctly reduces totalChannelWei and totalChannelToken in success case
+- TESTME correctly reinitializes channel params in success case

 #### startExit

 Test requires